jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Skywalker, the extras are struggling.
 We already have Jedi in the open-source community creating new tools to solve frontline problems.
 We already have extras feeling the pain of frontline problems.
 What we don't have is the freedom of extras to majically form bonds with new tools.
 For that we need Techvolution.

 But let's talk about the good news.
-There's always good news and its vital to mention to fend off negativity.
+There's always good news.
+Its vital to mention to fend off negativity and despair.
 It's safer to live now then in any other point in human history.
 The amount of us dying violent deaths has consistently gotten lower.
 In the Stone Age, about 10-20% of people died violently, most often by murder.
 In Rome's peak civilization it was around 2-5%.
-After Rome's collapse it passed 5% again, but by the 18th century it was back to under 5%.
+In the Dark Ages it was above 5%.
+But by the 18th century it was under 5% again.
 Now, less than 1% of us die violently.
 All because as civilization grows, we make better justice systems, distribute more wealth, and especially make better tools.

-And now we have the good news of enormously powerful digital tools that keep getting faster.
+More good news.
+We have enormously powerful digital tools that keep getting better.
+Transistors are responsble.
+They power digital tools.
 In 1972 a microchip had about 3,000 transistors.
-In 2018 it could have 10 billion.
+In 2018 they had 10 billion.
 In 46 years, we've increase computer power by 3 million percent.
-It's only because of old philosophies that we're not using this power to solve our problems.

-Digital protagonists like Grace Hopper, Jay Last, and Al Alcorn created digital tools en masse in the 1970's.
-That's when Darth Blockbuster showed up and made his Death Star.
-He's written contracts nobody can understand, regulations nobody can read, and enforces politically correct behavior nobody likes.
+Protagonists like Grace Hopper, Jay Last, and Al Alcorn created digital tools en masse in the 1970's.
+And that's the bad news.
+Because of old philosophies, these new tools were a threat not a salvation.
+Thus, Darth Blockbuster showed up and made his Death Star and wrote contracts nobody can understand, regulations nobody can read, and enforces politically correctness nobody likes.
 All to keep his primitive tools in use and himself in power.

 Our society's biggest problems like personal isolation, political hatred, and climate change, are wounds of the Death Star's many attacks.
-But keep in mind, we can solve them with digital uses and Techvolution.
+But stay positive.
+We can solve them all when we liberte digital uses with Techvolution.

 Let's look at some stats to better understand our wounds.

 Moore's Law - transistor count
 <iframe src="https://ourworldindata.org/grapher/transistors-per-microprocessor?time=1971..2017" style="width: 100%; height: 600px; border: 0px none;"></iframe>
 Moore's Law - Transistor's power electronics.
-Roughly every two years Jedi can double the amount inside a microship.
-This exponential increase showcases how much more powerful digital tools are.
-It services two purposes.
-One it shows when Darth Blockbuster came, and how much harder he's had to work to keep his tools in power.
-And two, how despite it all humanity is improving life on Earth, so stay positive.
-Techvolution is about making the already good things happen better.
+They amount in a microchip can roughly double every two years.
+Although this will be ending soon, it's still given us lightsabres waiting to be turned on with Techvolution.

 Red Tape monitor
 ![Red Tape Monitor](/img\diagrams\GWRegStudies-PagesPublishedintheCFR-6.12.19.png)
-The Code of Federal Regulations (CFR) is the codification of the general and permanent rules promulgated by the departments and agencies of the federal government.
-The number of total pages published in the CFR annually provides a sense of the volume of existing regulations with which American businesses, workers, consumers, and other regulated entities must comply.
+The Code of Federal Regulations is the rule book of the federal government's department and agencies.
+The number of total pages published provides a sense of the volume of existing regulations with which American businesses, workers, consumers, and other regulated entities must comply.

 Social capital - USA
 <iframe src="https://ourworldindata.org/grapher/trust-attitudes-in-the-us?time=1972..2014" style="width: 100%; height: 600px; border: 0px none;"></iframe>